 Principal Investigator(s): United Nations

-Summary: These data are a collection of demographic statistics for the populations of 125 countries or areas throughout the world, prepared by the Statistical Office of the United Nations.
+These data are a collection of demographic statistics for the populations of 125 countries or areas throughout the world, prepared by the Statistical Office of the United Nations.
 The units of analysis are both country and data year.
 The primary source of data is a set of questionnaires sent monthly and annually to national statistical services and other appropriate government offices.
-Data include statistics on approximately 50 types of causes of death for the years 1966 th... (more info)
+Data include statistics on approximately 50 types of causes of death for the years 1966 through 1974 for males, females, and total populations.

 Scope of Study

-Geographic Coverage: Africa, American Samoa, Angola, Anguilla, Argentina, Asia, Australia, Austria, Bahamas, Barbados, Belgium, Belize, Bermuda Islands, Bolivia, Brazil, British Virgin Islands, Brunei, Bulgaria, Canada, Cape Verde, Cayman Islands, Chile, Christmas Island, Colombia, Cook Islands, Costa Rica, Cuba, Czech Republic, Denmark, Dominica, Dominican Republic, East Timor, Ecuador, Egypt, El Salvador, England, Equatorial Guinea, Europe, Falkland Islands, Faroe Islands, Fiji, Finland, France, French Guiana, French Polynesia, Germany, Gibralter, Greece, Greenland, Grenada, Guadeloupe, Guam, Guatemala, Guinea-Bissau, Guyana, Honduras, Hong Kong, Hungary, Iceland, Iran, Iraq, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kenya, Korea (South), Kuwait, Liechtenstein, Luxembourg, Macao, Malaysia, Malta, Martinique, Mauritius, Mexico, Monaco, Montserrat, Mozambique, Myanmar, Nauru, Netherlands, New Zealand, Nicaragua, Niue, Norfolk Island, North America, Northern Ireland, Norway, Pacific Ocean, Panama, Paraguay, Peru, Philippines, Poland, Portugal, Puerto Rico, Reunion, Romania, Saint Kitts-Nevis, Saint Lucia, Saint Pierre and Miquelon, Saint Vincent and the Grenadines, Samoa, San Marino, Sao Tome And Principe, Scotland, Seychelles, Singapore, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Syria, Thailand, Trinidad and Tobago, United States, Uruguay, Venezuela, Virgin Islands of the United States, Wales, Wallis and Fortuna, Yemen, Yugoslavia, Global
+Geographic Coverage: Africa, American Samoa, Angola, Anguilla, Argentina, Asia, Australia, Austria, Bahamas, Barbados, Belgium, Belize, Bermuda Islands, Bolivia, Brazil, British Virgin Islands, Brunei, Bulgaria, Canada, Cape Verde, Cayman Islands, Chile, Christmas Island, Colombia, Cook Islands, Costa Rica, Cuba, Czech Republic, Denmark, Dominica, Dominican Republic, East Timor, Ecuador, Egypt, El Salvador, England, Equatorial Guinea, Europe, Falkland Islands, Faroe Islands, Fiji, Finland, France, French Guiana, French Polynesia, Germany, Gibralter, Global, Greece, Greenland, Grenada, Guadeloupe, Guam, Guatemala, Guinea-Bissau, Guyana, Honduras, Hong Kong, Hungary, Iceland, Iran, Iraq, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kenya, Kuwait, Liechtenstein, Luxembourg, Macao, Malaysia, Malta, Martinique, Mauritius, Mexico, Monaco, Montserrat, Mozambique, Myanmar, Nauru, Netherlands, New Zealand, Nicaragua, Niue, Norfolk Island, North America, Northern Ireland, Norway, Pacific Ocean, Panama, Paraguay, Peru, Philippines, Poland, Portugal, Puerto Rico, Reunion, Romania, Saint Kitts-Nevis, Saint Lucia, Saint Pierre and Miquelon, Saint Vincent and the Grenadines, San Marino, Sao Tome and Principe, Scotland, Seychelles, Singapore, South Korea, Spain, Sri Lanka, Suriname, Sweden, Switzerland, Syria, Thailand, Trinidad and Tobago, United States, Uruguay, Venezuela, Virgin Islands of the United States, Wales, Wallis and Futuna, Western Samoa, Yemen, Yugoslavia

 Universe: Causes of death in 125 countries or areas throughout the world between the years 1966 and 1974.